Certain necessary blogging resources come before earning your first bit of blogging income.

 It worked!
 Once I started queueing around 45 pins a day (instead of 15-20) my blog traffic from Pinterest more than doubled!

-As a beginner blogger who isn’t earning income consistently, I was hesitant to spend the annual subscription to Tailwind.
+As a beginner blogger who wasn’t earning income consistently, I was hesitant to spend the annual subscription to Tailwind.
 However, it was well worth it for my blog.
 Plus, it will save me money overall!

 Saranya Ramanathan with One Fine Wallet: